Skip to main content

 (c) Require the operator to abate the condition or practice within a reasonable period of time.

-(2) In all situations under paragraph (G)(1) of this rule, the chief may require the operation to cease in the area in which the condition or practice is occurring or may require the entire operation to cease, if necessary, until the condition or practice that could reasonably be expected to cause death or serious physical harm is eliminated.
+(2) In all situations under paragraph (G)(1) of this rule, the chief may direct the operation to cease in the area in which the condition or practice is occurring or may direct the entire operation to cease, if necessary, until the condition or practice that could reasonably be expected to cause death or serious physical harm is eliminated.

 (H)

-(1) The chief shall complete a report that describes:
+(1) The chief will complete a report that describes:

 (a) The condition or practice found under paragraph (G) of this rule;